-For updated information on internship and fellowship opportunities in marine science, please check the listings posted at Career Services.
+For updated information on internship and fellowship opportunities in marine science, please check the listings posted at our Career Center.

 The marine science program offers rigorous preparation for graduate study in the sciences, and over half of our graduates enroll in graduate programs either immediately after graduation or after working in the field for one to several years.
 Eckerd’s solid preparation has enabled students to not only enter Master’s and Ph.D. programs in marine science and oceanography, but also in fields as diverse as biology, chemistry, geology, meteorology, toxicology, biomedical science, environmental science, marine policy and law.
 Still other students opt for professional schools and earn M.D., D.V.M. and D.D.S. degrees.

 Here is a partial listing of graduate institutions that our recent graduates have attended:

 - CaliforniaStateUniversity, Long Beach

 - Florida State University

 - John Hopkins University

 - Harvard University

 - Pennsylvania State University